openhab/openhab-addons/bundles/org.openhab.binding.nikohomecontrol/README.md

 Other actions have not been implemented.
 It is not possible to tilt the slates of venetian blinds.

-Beyond action and thermostat events, the Niko Home Control communication also supports electricity, gas and water usage data.
+Beyond action, thermostat and electricity usage events, the Niko Home Control communication also supports gas and water usage data.
 Niko Home Control II also supports 3rd party devices.
 All of this has not been implemented.
+Electricity power consumption/production has only been implemented for Niko Home Control II.

 ## Example